blarney-lang/blarney/README.md

 instance FShow (Bit n)
 ```

-As an example, here is the `FShow` instance for pairs.
+As an example, here is how the `FShow` instance for pairs is defined.

 ```hs
 -- Example instance: displaying pairs